-Data and info rmation Judgemen nt Action (by permitting) Receptor Source Hazard Pathway Probabilit y of exposure Consequen ce Magnit ude of risk Justification for magnitude Risk management Residu al risk Emergency operating procedures are in place.
+Data and information Judgement Action (by permitting) Receptor Source Hazard Pathway Probability of exposure Consequence Magnitude of risk Justification for magnitude Risk management Residual risk Emergency operating procedures are in place.
 Adequate firefighting measures are implemented on-site.
 Local human population and local environment.
 Arson and/or vandalism causing the release of pollution materials to air (smoke and fumes), water or land.
 Respiratory irritation, illness and nuisance to local population.
 Injury to staff, fire fighters or vandals/arsonists.
 Potential for uncontrolled release of fugitive emissions of gaseous, liquid or solid materials to air, water or land.
-Acute or chronic effects to aquatic life, contamination of land and water quality.
-Air transport.
-Spillages and contaminated firewater by direct run-off from site across ground surface, via surface water drains, ditches etc. Indirect run-off via the soil layer.
-Transport through soil/ groundwater then abstraction.
-Low Medium Low Emissions to air, land or water may cause harm to and deterioration of air, land or water.
+Acute or chronic effects to aquatic life, contamination of land and water quality. <text></text> Low Medium Low Emissions to air, land or water may cause harm to and deterioration of air, land or water.
 Smoke and fumes may cause irritation, illness or nuisance to local residents and site staff.
 Although biogas is flammable, risk of direct physical contact is minimised by activity being carried out within the sludge treatment works and in containerised units or locked buildings.
 Risk of accidental combustion of waste is minimal.
 Permitted waste types limited to sludges and liquids The key sludge treatment and WTW processes are undertaken within enclosed systems such as AD and biogas systems.
 Storage tanks are covered and enclosed.
-Activities are managed and operated in accordance with the EMS, H&S and O&M manuals - this includes site security measures to prevent unauthorised access, fire explosions and spill management.
-No maintenance work or contractor is permitted on-site without a suitable permission to work and qualification.
+Activities are managed and operated in accordance with the EMS, H&amp;S and O&amp;M manuals - this includes site security measures to prevent unauthorised access, fire explosions and spill management.
+No maintenance work or contractor is permitted on- site without a suitable permission to work and qualification.
 Fire detection equipment is installed in the CHP containers and the boiler building which activate an alarm on detection of a fire.
-Slam shut valves on biogas Low

-Data and information Judgemen nt Action (by permitting) Receptor Source Hazard Pathway Probabilit y of exposure Consequen ce Magnit ude of risk Justification for magnitude Risk management Residu al risk lines will automatically close on detection of a fire to prevent any fuel being supplied to the CHP engines or boilers.
+Slam shut valves on biogas lines will automatically close on detection of a fire to prevent any fuel being supplied to the CHP engines or boilers.
 A Fire Prevention Plan is not required to be submitted for the permit application as the biowaste process on-site is wet anaerobic digestion.
-However, fire prevention and environmental fire risk assessment procedures are provided in the EMS and H&S manual (EMS362, H&S204 and H&S440).
-There is also Safety zoning of areas under DSEAR/PEXA on-site and Smoking is only permitted in designated areas.
-Training and regular toolbox talks are given to operatives on-site and all operators and staff understand their role in an emergency.
-The EMS includes procedures relating to maintenance and inspection of bunding of
+However, fire prevention and environmental fire risk assessment procedures are provided in the EMS and H&amp;S manual (EMS362, H&amp;S204 and H&amp;S440).
+There is also Safety zoning of areas under DSEAR/PEXA on-site and smoking is only permitted in designated areas.
+Training and regular toolbox talks are given to operatives on-site and all operators and staff understand their roles in an emergency.
+The EMS includes procedures relating to maintenance and inspection of bunding of tanks, spills and environmental incidents.
+The Site Manager shall ensure the probability of fire through faulty plant and equipment.
+Low